-- Constraint Checking, on page 136 - Constraint Checking Report, on page 171 command_history command_history [-save filename]
+- Constraint Checking, on page 138 - Constraint Checking Report, on page 173

 Displays a list of the Tcl commands executed during the current session.

 -save

 Writes the list of Tcl commands to the specified filename.

 The command_history command displays a list of the Tcl commands executed during the current session.
 Including the -save option, saves the commands to the specified file to create Tcl scripts.